Pandas#

 Change the index to

-against the new index.
+x_squaredand visualize the clumncos_x_squaredagainst the new index.